Staigue stone fort

 It is at the head of a valley opening south to the sea, surrounded by a ditch over 8m wide and at present 1.8m deep.
 The fort's walls are up to 5.5 m (18 ft) high in places, 4 m (13 ft) thick at the bottom and 27.4 m (90 ft) in diameter.
-The inside is reached through a 1.8m passage roofed with double lintels.
+The inside is reached through a 1.8m passage roofed with massive double lintels.
 Staigue represents a considerable feat in engineering and building.
-It was built without mortar, using undressed stones.
+It was built without mortar, using undressed stones of local sandstone.
 Vertical joints visible in the wall show that gaps were left during the building of the wall to allow access and were filled in later.
 There is also a tapered, lintelled doorway.
 Inside is an elaborate network of stairways leading to terraces and corbelled cells in the wall reached by passages.

 There is evidence that copper was excavated in the surrounding area and it appears to be a place of worship, an observatory and a place of defence.